aaronpkelly/aaronpkelly.github.io/_posts/mplayer.md

-I am just really happy with this tool.
+My favourite media player at the moment, even better than VLC

+It's command-line only, the GUI front-ends are separate.

 I know it's meant primarily as a "video player", but it has amazing support for many audio formats, and best of all it's FAST.

-It's command-line only, the GUI front-ends are separate.

-For some reason, as a GENERAL AUDIO PLAYER - I prefer running this over CVLC!
-Why is that? ...
+This means its a great GENERAL AUDIO PLAYER.

 One con I've found - this tool doesn't support `pls` files :(